carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 The *cloud* is a generic term commonly used to refer to computing resources that are
 a) *provisioned* to users on demand or as needed and b) represent real or *virtual* resources that may be located anywhere on Earth.
-For example, a large company with computing resources in Brazil, Zimbabwe and Japan may manage those resources as its own internal cloud and that same company may also utilize commercial cloud resources provided by Amazon or Google.
-Cloud resources may refer to machines performing relatively simple compute tasks such as serving websites, providing shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional compute intensive tasks such as running a simulation.
+For example, a large company with computing resources in Brazil, Zimbabwe and Japan may manage those resources as its own *internal* cloud and that same company may also utilize commercial cloud resources provided by Amazon or Google.
+Cloud resources may refer to machines performing relatively simple tasks such as serving websites, providing shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional compute intensive tasks such as running a simulation.